AbduEhab/Rust-PID-Example-With-Tuning/README.md

 # Rust-Defferential-Equation-Solver
 A differential equation solver using the Euler-Method.
 The current example simulates a spring-mass-damper system.
-The PID-Controller example has been implemented.
+The PID-Controller example has been implemented just because.
 The PID-Controller can be tuned using the Ziegler-Nichols method.

 ## Outputs
 Free Response: